-Dec 12, 2017.
-EBL lab has the opening for three graduate students and two postdoctoral associates.
+Dec 25, 2017.
+Opening for three graduate students and two postdoctoral associates.
 The graduate degree projects are i) Source tracking of phosphorus in a watershed, ii) Residual and recalcitrant phosphorus in soil, and iii) Degradation and source tracking of glyphosate in the environment.
 The postdoctoral projects are i) Fate of phytate and other inositol phosphates in the environment and ii) Development of a nanofertilizer using phosphorus recovered from agricultural wastes.
 Please contact for Dr. Jaisi (firstname.lastname@example.org) for further information.

 Dec 5, 2017.
 Drs.
 Jaisi and Adam Wallace (Geological Sciences) received a grant award from USDA NIFA BNRE program on “Tracking glyphosate and its degradation products in the environment and biasing degradation towards less harmful products.

 Nov 29, 2017.
 Drs.
 Jaisi and Yan Jin (Plant and Soil Sciences) received a grant from USDA NIFA Nanotechnology program on “Towards global phosphorus security: Development of a novel nanofertilizer using phosphorus recovered from agricultural wastes”.
 This research will undertake synthesis, characterization, and field testing of nanofertilizer for phosphorus release.

 Nov 23, 2017.
 Dr. Hezhong Yuan successfully completed his visiting scholar tenure and returned back to his home institution in China.
 All the best for your successful future career, Hezhong!